-The Financial Services Board (FSB) which is at the apex of each pyramid is, inter alia, responsible for supervising and regulating the financial markets other than the function of accepting deposits from the general public.
+The Financial Sector Conduct Authority (FSCA) which is at the apex of each pyramid is, inter alia, responsible for supervising and regulating the financial markets other than the function of accepting deposits from the general public.
 The Financial Markets Act (FMA) stipulates that “the registrar must perform the functions assigned to the registrar by or under this Act and must supervise and enforce compliance with this Act”.
-The FSB is an independent institution established by statute (Financial Services Board Act, No 97 of 1990) to oversee the South African financial services industry.
-The FSB became operational on 1 April 1991, and is financed by the financial services industry itself by means of levies, with no contribution coming from government.
+The FSCA is an independent institution established by statute (Financial Sector Conduct Authority Act, No 97 of 1990) to oversee the South African financial services industry.
+The FSCA became operational on 1 April 1991, and is financed by the financial services industry itself by means of levies, with no contribution coming from government.

-The FSB is committed to promoting and maintaining a sound financial investment environment in South Africa.
+The FSCA is committed to promoting and maintaining a sound financial investment environment in South Africa.

 As such, it has a responsibility to further the objects of the FMA which includes:

 - Ensuring that the financial markets are fair, efficient and transparent;